 The existing financial investors and certain of our directors, officers and current and former key employees are the owners of all our outstanding existing common stock (and, in the case of our directors, officers and current and former key employees, outstanding options to purchase our existing common stock) prior to this offering.
 In this prospectus, we refer to these owners as the "existing stockholders."
-As discussed above, the existing stockholders will be selling an aggregate of shares of our Class B common stock (issued in exchange for an aggregate of shares of our existing common stock), and options to purchase shares of our Class B common stock (issued in exchange for options to purchase an aggregate of shares of our existing common stock) to million, which we will purchase with a portion of the proceeds of this offering, or us for \$ shares of our Class B common stock (issued in shares of our existing common stock), for \$ million if the underwriters exercise their over-allotment option with exchange for an aggregate of respect to the EYSs.
+As discussed above, the existing stockholders will be selling an aggregate of shares of our existing common stock (and options to purchase shares of our existing common stock) to us for \$ million, which we will purchase with a portion of the proceeds of this offering, or shares of our existing common stock (and options to purchase exercise their over-allotment option with respect to the EYSs.

 Following the completion of our internal corporate transactions and upon the consummation of the other transactions, we anticipate that the existing financial investors will own an aggregate of shares of our outstanding Class B common stock, representing approximately % of our outstanding capital stock, or an aggregate of shares representing approximately % of our outstanding capital stock, if the underwriters' over-allotment option with respect to the EYSs is exercised in full.
-In addition, we anticipate that the other existing stockholders will own an aggregate of shares of our outstanding Class B common stock (including an aggregate of shares of restricted Class B common stock issued under a newly adopted restricted stock plan), representing approximately % of our outstanding capital stock, or an aggregate of shares representing approximately % of our outstanding capital stock, if the underwriters' over-allotment option with respect to the EYSs is exercised in full.
+In addition, we anticipate that the other existing stockholders will own an aggregate of shares of our outstanding capital stock, representing approximately % of our outstanding capital stock, or an aggregate of shares of our outstanding capital stock, representing approximately % of our outstanding capital stock, or an aggregate of shares representing approximately % of our outstanding capital stock, or an aggregate of shares representing approximately % of our outstanding capital stock, or an aggregate of shares representing approximately % of our outstanding capital stock, or an aggregate of shares representing approximately % of our outstanding capital stock, or an aggregate of shares representing approximately % of our outstanding capital stock, or an aggregate of shares representing approximately % of our outstanding capital stock, if the underwriters' over-allotment option with respect to the EYSs is exercised in full.